C4l1b4n/NoSQL-Attack-Suite/README.md

 ## nosql-login-bypass.py
 ### Description
 This script checks for GET,POST and JSON encoded POST requests to find a possible NoSQL Auth Bypass.
 For every type of request it injects a "template" invalid credential and an Auth Bypass Payload.
-Then it comparesm both status code and body of the responses to find discrepancies.
+Then it compares both status code and body of the responses to find discrepancies.

 ### Usage
 ```